-The Tigre Delta covers 21,000 square kilometres adjacent to the city - Made up of over 5,000 waterways, the islands are inhabited by 3,000 people, working mainly to supply the pulp, paper and plywood industries.
+The Tigre Delta covers 21,000 square kilometres, adjacent to Buenos Aires city.
+Made up of over 5,000 waterways, the islands are inhabited by 3,000 people, working mainly to supply the pulp, paper and plywood industries.
 Its islands and waterways are a fascinating place to visit both for the wildlife and pretty houses.

 Our preferred accommodation

 Country hotel - San IsidroA charming small colonial hotel in the residential district of San Isidro.
 The tiled, covered courtyard doubles as a living room and breakfast can be taken on the terrace outside.